In this article you will find:

 Meet Nature’s Logic Dog Food

 Many dog food brands use synthetic vitamins and additives to cut down on the cost of providing balanced nutrition.
-Nature’s Logic began with the search for a recipe for dog food that could provide complete nutrition only through the use of whole foods and in 2006, the first bags were being sent out.
+Nature’s Logic dog food line began with the search for a recipe for canines that could provide complete nutrition only through the use of whole foods and in 2006, the first bags were being sent out.

 Brand Quick Look